mbz4b8/deep-learning-challenge/README.md

 # Conclusion:
 - Optimized Model #1 was developed and could be applied to Alphabet Soup Charity's application process to predict the success rate of each new venture, but it only acheived a 72.73% success rate.
-Additional review of each application predicted to be "not successful" should recevie a second review in order to ensure a venture is less likely to be successful.
+If applying the process is an urgent business requirement, Alphabet Soup Charity should implement a second review process to ensure potentially viable ventures are not overlooked.
 - We'd recommend additonal optimizations be applied to the Model design in order to acheive the desired 75% accuracy rate, which is an industry standard threshold for predictive models.
 This exploration applied small tweaks to the model that did not result in major improvements.
-Additional optimization methods should be explored, particulary hyparameter methods that automoate the process by programmatically selecting the right paramaeters to apply to maximize success rates.
+Further optimizations should be investigated, utilizing automated methods like grid search or random search.
+These techniques systematically explore a range of hyperparameters to identify the combination that optimizes success rates.
-- If optimizatons do not result in desired accuracy, the team could consider exploring a Logistic Regression Model Analysis, which is a more simplified appraoch to a binary classification problem.
-The predication process may not require the complexity of neural network in order to acheive a higher accuracy rate, as the model may be overfitting itself via the complex algorithms and computing power.
+- If additional optimizations do not result in the desired accuracy, exploring a simpler model like logistic regression could be beneficial.
+Logistic regression is often effective for binary classification problems and may not suffer from overfitting as much as complex neural network models.